FIWARE/tutorials.Linked-Data/README.md

 }
 ```

-If we include this data model, this means that we will be able to use short names for `Building`, `address`, `location`
+If we include this context definition, it means that we will be able to use short names for `Building`, `address`,
-for our entities, but computers will also be able to read the FNQs when comparing with other sources.
+`location` for our entities, but computers will also be able to read the FNQs when comparing with other sources.

 To create a valid **Building** data entity in the context broker, make a POST request to the
 `http://localhost:1026/ngsi-ld/v1/entities` endpoint as shown below.
 It is essential that the appropriate